jonahjnewton/TDVault/Maya/MayaUSDOverrides/README.md

-## Saving Override Edits to a USD Stage with Maya USD

 # Saving Override Edits to a USD Stage with Maya USD

 At the UTS Animal Logic Academy, I wrote a pipeline that utilised Maya USD to allow for set assembly and set dressing/layout overrides to be published down the pipe while leaving the original set USD untouched, but there are some quirks.